-Symptoms of pulmonary hypertension vary in each individual and by how advanced the condition is.
-In less advanced functional classes of PH, there may not be symptoms at all.
-As damage progresses, symptoms can become debilitating, forcing those with PH to significantly limit their activities.
-Symptoms of pulmonary hypertension are similar across different types of PH.
+Symptoms of pulmonary hypertension (PH) vary for each individual and by how advanced the condition is.
+For some classes of PH, there may not be any symptoms.
+As damage progresses, symptoms can become debilitating and force those with PH to significantly limit their activities.
+Symptoms of PH are similar across different types of PH.

-Angina (chest pain), pressure, and discomfort are common in people with pulmonary hypertension.
-Pain can sometimes be felt in the right upper abdomen.
-Some people with PH may experience leg cramps.
+Chest pain (angina), pressure, and discomfort are common for people with PH.
+Pain can sometimes be felt in the upper-right abdomen.
+Some people with PH may also experience leg cramps.

-Fatigue is a common and debilitating symptom in pulmonary hypertension.
+Fatigue is a common and debilitating symptom for people with PH.
 The heart is working harder than ever, but the body may not be receiving enough blood and oxygen.
 You may feel especially tired after exercise or exertion.

-If your skin is not receiving enough blood and oxygen, it may appear pale grey or blue – especially your lips and nails.
-This discoloration is known as cyanosis.
-Some people with pulmonary hypertension develop Raynaud’s phenomenon, a condition involving the small blood vessels of the fingers that can cause them to turn red, white, blue, or a combination of these colors.
-Cold temperatures sometimes provoke color change in Raynaud’s phenomenon.
+If your skin is not receiving enough blood and oxygen, it may appear pale gray or blue, especially on your lips and nails.
+This discoloration is called cyanosis.
+Some people with PH develop Raynaud’s phenomenon, a condition involving the small blood vessels of the fingers that can cause them to turn red, white, blue, or a combination of these colors.
+Cold temperatures sometimes provoke color changes for those with Raynaud’s phenomenon.

 If your heart is having trouble pumping blood around your body, you may notice edema (swelling) in the legs, abdomen, or around the eyes.
 Edema in the abdomen is also referred to as ascites.
 Edema may also occur in the hands, ankles, or feet.

-Cognitive changes, often referred to collectively as “cog fog” or “brain fog,” can include problems with memory, focus, paying attention, processing information, forgetting or confusing words, learning and remembering new things, organization, and getting lost in familiar places.
+Cognitive changes, often referred to as “cog fog” or “brain fog,” can include problems with memory, focus, paying attention, processing information, forgetting words, learning and remembering new things, staying organized, and getting lost in familiar places.

-Pulmonary hypertension can cause heart failure, also known as congestive heart failure (CHF).
-Heart failure is not a specific heart disease, but an advanced state of heart disease when the heart can no longer supply enough blood and oxygen to keep all the tissues of the body healthy.
+Pulmonary hypertension can cause heart failure, also known as congestive heart failure or CHF.
+Heart failure is not a specific heart disease, but rather an advanced state of heart disease when the heart can no longer supply enough blood and oxygen to keep all the tissues of the body healthy.

 Approximately half of people with PH develop pericardial effusion — excess fluid in the protective sac that surrounds the heart.
-If too much fluid builds up, it can exert pressure on the heart that makes it difficult to beat, a life-threatening condition called cardiac tamponade.
+If too much fluid builds up, it can exert pressure on the heart that makes it difficult to beat.
+This life-threatening condition is called cardiac tamponade.

-PH can cause liver damage known as cardiac cirrhosis.
+PH can also cause liver damage known as cardiac cirrhosis.